mstksg/inCode/copy/entries/hamilton-1.md

 [vector-sized]: http://hackage.haskell.org/package/vector-sized

 This post will be a bit heavy in some mathematics and Haskell concepts.
-The expected audience is intermediate Haskell programmers, and no previous knowledge of dependent types is expected.
+The expected audience is intermediate Haskell programmers.
+Note that this is *not* a post on dependent types, because dependent types (types that depend on runtime values) are not explicitly used.

 The mathematics and physics are "extra" flavor text and could potentially be skipped, but you'll get the most out of this article if you have basic